-Remove the lid and transfer the cooked forbidden rice into a small mixing bowl and let it cool down.
+Remove the lid, transfer the cooked black rice into a small mixing bowl, and cool down.

-Place ½ cup of raw pecans into a food processor and pulse several times so that it resembles a chunky crumb.
+Place ½ cup of raw pecans into a food processor and pulse several times to resemble a chunky crumb.
 If you don’t have a food processor, roughly chop into small pieces.

 Toast pecans and breadcrumbs for about 4-5 minutes until golden brown and fragrant.
 Keep moving the pan and stirring often to avoid them burning.

 Remove from the pan and set aside for assembly.